-Biology, Biomedical Engineering, Business, Cognitive Science, Communication, Computer Science, Economics, Electrical and Computer Engineering, Geography, Health Sciences.
+Biology (thesis), Biomedical Engineering (thesis), Business (concentration), Cognitive Science (research project, thesis), Communication, Computer Science (thesis), Economics (thesis or coursework), Electrical and Computer Engineering, Geography (MSc thesis), Health Sciences, History, Information Technology (Digital Media), Psychology.

 Over the next five years in North America, it is predicted that there will be more than four million jobs involving data science.
 Working with its partners and Ottawa's tech sector, Carleton is poised to become a national hub for data science research and training, educating a highly skilled workforce for local, national and international communities, and creating the next generation of IT leaders.